brentyi/tyro/docs/source/helptext_generation.md

 For types defined using class attributes, enumerating each argument list in the class docstring can be cumbersome.

-If they are unavailable, :func:`dcargs.cli` will generate helptext from docstrings and comments on attributes.
+If they are unavailable, :func:`tyro.cli` will generate helptext from docstrings and comments on attributes.
 These are parsed via source code inspection.